Pilea Peperomioides Spring Care

 The air can get very dry in the winter in most environments, which can wreak havoc on your Pilea.
 You will need to help your plant bounce back from the dry air of the winter season by increasing the amount of moisture the plant receives.

-This can be done in a few ways, including moving the plant to an area of the home with higher humidity (such as the bathroom or the kitchen); checking the moisture level of the plant’s soil with a moisture meter and acting accordingly; misting the leaves frequently; buying a humidifier or creating a pebble tray.
+This can be done in a few ways, including moving the plant to an area of the home with higher humidity (such as the bathroom or the kitchen); checking the moisture level of the room with a moisture sensor and acting accordingly; misting the leaves frequently; buying a humidifier or creating a pebble tray.

 Consider Watering More Often